Shazwazza/UmbracoExamine.TempStorage/README.md

 Umbraco Examine providers that allow temporary storage of the index in the local CodeGen folder if the site is hosted on a network file share to avoid latency issues.

+**This codebase is outdated and no longer maintained, the functionality of this project has been migrated into the Umbraco Core codebase**

 ## Docs

 The purpose of these providers is to work on an index in local temporary storage on the current machine.
 The resulting index paths will result in a path similar to: